Xuanboxu/CS193p_Spring_2021_Assignment_2/README.md

-* here is some preview of this coursework
+* here is some previews of this coursework

 <div align=center>
 <img src="Images/demo1.png" alt="demo1" style="height:500px" />